cloudposse/geodesic/docs/kops.md

 control, and do not need to be shared among "projects."
 Most parameters should be stored in files.
 1. Parameters can be saved in and read from AWS SSM Parameter Store using [Chamber](https://github.com/segmentio/chamber) or the [Terraform](https://www.terraform.io/) `aws_ssm_parameter` resource.
 This is best for secrets, as they are protected via AWS IAM, and do not risk being checked into source code control.
-We also use this for parameters that are used by more than one project, such as `KOPS_NETOWRK_CIDR`.
+We also use this for parameters that are automatically generated or are used by more than one project, such as `KOPS_NETOWRK_CIDR`.
 However access to SSM is severely rate limited, so parameters that are accessed frequently should be stored somewhere else.
 For the sake of brevity, we sometimes refer to the AWS SSM Parameter Store as just "SSM".